 - NB: Essays exceeding the word limit will be discarded along with the application.
 Be advised that we ask for an academic essay, not a cover or motivation letter.

-- Letters of acceptance, or proof of application, to degree-awarding graduate programs, issued by the French higher education institution (HEI) where you applied to
+- Letter/s of acceptance or proof of a completed application to graduate degree programs, issued by the French higher education institution (HEI) where you applied to

 * Optional: French proficiency test results (such as DELF) or a letter from a French language instructor detailing your writing and speaking proficiency levels

 Document formats: All documents must be in PDF format except for the essay, which must be submitted as a Word document.

 - Kindly reduce the size of your PDFs

 Additional documents (such as letters of recommendation) submitted without the Embassy requesting them, will not be accepted.

 Any attempt to unduly influence the decision-making process will result in the dismissal of the candidate’s application.